-Applicants requiring a reasonable accommodation in order to participate in the application process, or to have access to a program, service, or activity of Albany State University are requested to contact the Accessibility Services Coordinator: Keshundra Wright at 229-500-3445 or email Keshundra.Wright@asurams.edu.
+Applicants requiring a reasonable accommodation in order to participate in the application process, or to have access to a program, service, or activity of Albany State University are requested to contact the Department of Counseling and Student Accessibility Services at 229-500-2013 or email counselingservices@asurams.edu.

 Albany State University also prohibits discrimination on the basis of disability in its programs and activities, including admissions, employment, treatment, and access.
-The Student Accessibility Coordinator has been designated to handle inquiries regarding the Americans with Disabilities Act, the Rehabilitation Act, and related statutes, regulations, and Albany State policies.
+The Student Accessibility Coordinator has been designated to handle inquiries regarding the Americans with

+Disabilities Act, the Rehabilitation Act, and related statutes, regulations, and Albany State policies.